Lopamudra Mitra

-Lopamudra Mitra is an Indian Bengali-language singer who started the trend of singing " Kobitar Gaan" or music set to poems.
+Lopamudra Mitra is an Indian Bengali-language singer and an entrepreneur who started the trend of singing " Kobitar Gaan" or music set to poems.
 She is a doyen in this genre.
 Her most notable Kobitar Gaan, or poem set to tune, is Benimadhob by Joy Goswami.
 She is a popular singer in other genres like Folk, Modern Bengali Songs, and Rabindra sangeet.

 Early life

 Mitra was born in Gangarampur, South Dinajpur, West Bengal, India.
 She was born into a musical and cultured middle-class family.
 Mitra studied from Basanti Devi College, Kolkata a University of Calcutta affiliated college.

 She is married to Music Director Joy Sarkar.

+Later in life she became a successful entrepreneur, running several ventures:

+Protha - A very successfully run boutique in Kolkata.

+Gaan Mon - Mitra's music institution is named Gaan Mon which has two branches in Kolkata and Durgapur.

+Lopamudra Mitra's Production - A music level recording company, successfully run by Mitra and her husband, Jor Sarkar.

+Sohoj Porob - Kolkata's one of premier annual music program, organized every year in Kolkata.

+She also runs a trust which deals with Bengal's true folk culture, handicrafts in the regions of Shantiniketan, Bankura, and Purulia.